alexanderwise/ansible_class2/04_structuring_your_project.md

 │   └── db-green.shoup.fun
 │       └── databases.yml # Variables for a specific host
 ├── roles
-│   └── wordpress # A role to install wordpress
+│   └── webapp # A role to install webapp
 |       |      # All the folders, except probably 'tasks' are optional
 │       ├── defaults
 │       │   └── main.yml # Default variables for this role (lowest precedence)
 │       ├── handlers